 For LGBTQ2+ individuals and allies alike, personal and interpersonal actions can be taken to work against these adversities and increase protective factors for the mental health of the LGBTQ2+ community.
 Things like making efforts to stay connected to friends and family, joining gay-straight alliances (for those who are in school), or getting connected with peers through Pflag, a Canadian organization that offers “local, practical, and emotional peer-to-peer family support for individuals and their loved ones challenged by gender/sexual identity” can contribute to increased support systems and decrease risk to mental health.

-We're here for LGBTQ2+ individuals whenever and wherever they need us.
-If you feel like you're struggling with mental health, start your therapy journey today by completing an assessment.
+We're here for LGBTQ2+ individuals whenever and wherever needed.
+If you feel like you're struggling with mental health, start your therapy journey today by visiting our Virtual Therapy Clinic.